Kilcloon: Village

 Kilcloon village is centered at Ballynare Cross Roads where the parish church is located.
 Kilcloon National School is also located in the village.

-The Central Statistics Office also defines Kilcloon as a census town (or "settlement") with a population of 280 at the Census of 2016.
+The Central Statistics Office also defines Kilcloon as a built up area (or "urban area") with a population of 280 at the 2016 census.
 The census town encompasses a much larger area than the village (See Maps below).

 Parish

 Kilcloon parish is composed of the six medieval parishes of Moyglare, Kilclone, Balfeighan, Rodanstown, Ballymaglassan and Rathregan.
-The medieval parish of Kilclone was in turn made up of the townlands of Kilclone, Pagestown, Mulhussey, Milltown, Longtown, Jenkinstown, Collistown, Barstown, and Kimmin’s Mill.
+The medieval parish of Kilclone was in turn made up of the townlands of Kilclone, Pagestown, Mulhussey, Milltown, Longtown, Jenkinstown, Collistown, Barstown, and Kimmin's Mill.
 The medieval parish of Kilclone was also known as Kilcloon and this was the name given to the union of the six medieval parishes in the 18th century.

 The modern parish of Kilcloon approximates to the civil parishes that had by the 19th century replaced the medieval parishes for census and taxation purposes.
 For instance, Kilclone civil parish does not include Jenkinstown or Barstown townlands.

 Kilcloon is also defined as a postal town by An Post, though with the introduction of Eircodes in 2015, this has been subsumed into the A85 (Dunshaughlin) routing key.
 Kilcloon postal town only covers a portion of Kilcloon parish (See Maps below).